-In the last days of active addiction, many find themselves feeling incredibly isolated and alone.
-This is entirely of their own creating, as they push family members and friends to the brink of despair and withdrawal.
-Some individuals are so placed, that they purposely withdraw from society.
-The curtains are shut, the phone goes unanswered and the only time they venture out is to buy their next drink, drug or to engage in a compulsive behaviour.
-They are all alone in the very small and crippling world of addiction.
+As the grips of addiction take over, it may push your loved ones away and leave friends on the brink of despair.
+Many find themselves feeling incredibly isolated and alone during this time, often withdrawing further from society and almost giving up completely.
+The curtains are shut, the phone goes unanswered and the only time you venture out is to buy your next drink, drug or to engage in compulsive behaviour.
+It is common to feel all alone in the very small and crippling world of addiction.

 These feelings of loneliness and isolation only work to strengthen addiction’s grasp over you, enabling it to seep into every corner of your life.
 While many find group therapy daunting at first, the reality is that this environment is very loving and supportive.
 You will feel an immediate sense of relief as you soon find others who share the same thoughts and experiences.
 On that footing, an instant common ground and unspoken bond is formed between peers.

 Group therapy is a vital cornerstone in addiction recovery that brings you back to life after a long time spent feeling that no one understands.

 Group therapy sessions are a central component of our addiction rehab programme as they provide a space for participants to share their experiences and learn from those of others.
 Generally, group therapy sessions are conducted in an informal conversational style, with all members sitting in a circle or semicircle so that they can see each other easily.

 During a typical group therapy session, you can expect to engage with a variety of people at different stages of their addiction recovery.
 You will often find yourself working alongside individuals who have relapsed, those who are just starting on their journey and experienced group therapy participants, giving you multiple perspectives to draw upon in your own journey.
 Group therapy will be led by a therapist, who will facilitate discussions and provide guidance throughout the process.